CEIDatUGA/COVID-19-DATA/georgia/ga_GDPH_daily_status_report/README.md

 - `County` - County's name if known, otherwise it will appear as 'Unknown'
 - `Cases` - Number of cases per county
 - `Fatalities` - Number of fatalities per county
+- `Latest_Status_Report` - Date and time of the last update on the website

+<b>Related subdirectory and/or files </b>
+- TBD

+<b>Projects</b>
+- TBD

+## GA_cases_race_ethnicity_GDPH.csv
+Reads from the Georgia Department of Public Health website, information about number of cases and fatalities per race and ethnicity.
+Source: https://dph.georgia.gov/covid-19-daily-status-report.

+<b>Metadata: </b> </br>
+ Column name description of data file:
+- `Race` - Race
+- `Ethnicity` - Ethnicity
+- `Cases` - Number of cases per ethnicity
+- `Fatalities` - Number of fatalities per ethnicity

 <b>Related subdirectory and/or files </b>
 - TBD